Hartman Rocks Trail Running

 The back entrance of Hartman Rocks is called McCabe’s.
 Head west on Highway 50 from downtown Gunnison.
 After four miles, turn left onto to CR 32.
 There will be a turnoff just past a gravel pit after about 1.5 miles.
 Continue for about .5 miles past the motorcycle jumps, and park in the large lot by the pit toilet.

-Spring, summer and fall are the best seasons for hiking and Hartman Rocks trail running.
+Spring, summer and fall are the best seasons for Hartman Rocks trail running.
 Trails at Hartman Rocks usually open for the season in April and stay open until snow accumulates on the ground.
-Because Hartman Rocks offers little shade, hikers and runners find mornings and late afternoons the best times to explore the trails.
+Because Hartman Rocks offers little shade, runners find mornings and late afternoons the best times to explore the trails.
 Afternoon thunderstorms are common in the mountains, so come prepared with a rain jacket during July and August.

 Trail running at Hartman Rocks